rach7777/monax-may/content/platform/db.md

 ### Interface

 `burrow` comes with a range of interfaces from CLI tooling to RPCs.
-See our [comprehensive documentation](https://github.com/monax/eris-db/blob/master/README.md) for more.
+See our [comprehensive documentation](https://github.com/monax/burrow/blob/master/README.md) for more.

 ### Virtual Machine

 `burrow` comes with a built-to-specification Ethereum Virtual Machine.
-It runs any contract which has been compiled with the `monax:compilers` or any of Ethereum's compilers.
+It runs any contract which has been compiled with the `compilers` or any of Ethereum's compilers.

 ### Permission Layer

 Permissioning your blockchains is more than simply running them behind a gated VPN if one is running `burrow`.

-`burrow` comes with a [capabilities-based, evolvable permissioning layer](https://github.com/monax/eris-db/blob/master/README.md) - the first of its kind on the market, and by far, still the most sophisticated.
+`burrow` comes with a [capabilities-based, evolvable permissioning layer](https://github.com/monax/burrow/blob/master/README.md) - the first of its kind on the market, and by far, still the most sophisticated.

 ## Comparisons